caiyuqing/Open-DPSM/Readme.md

 **Both contain notes and instructions and should be mostly self-explanatory.
 See the two main scripts for details.
 Refer to this page for details for each step.**

-Also see: [Example data](#example-data) for details of the data used as an example user-case
+Also see: [Example data](#example-data) for details of the data provided as an exemplary user-case

 ## Loading the toolbox
 No installation is required.
 Simply clone or download the current repository.